arpeggito/Microsoft_Azure_Scripts/README.md

 ## Usage

-Before running the script, I've manually configured the registry value as follows:
+Before running the script, I've manually configured on my personal computer the registry values as follows:
 ![alt text](wrong_registry.png)

 Therefore, we can see how the script works and it's output will look like.